Why have my old dog’s hind legs collapsed?

 - Wobbly legs or scuffing when they walk

 Your dog may also pant more if they are in pain, so look out for this subtle sign, too.
+Check out our blog on heavy panting in older dogs for some more possible causes.

 Moving a dog with a slipped disc can be very difficult as you don’t want to make the problem worse.
 The PDSA advises that you should move them on a board if you can to keep the back supported.
 They also remind us that, whether they’re young or old, all dogs in pain might try to snap or bite, so be careful you don’t get hurt.